 This method requires the minimum amount of command traffic to control the signals themselves.
 However it still requires an external controller or a program such as JMRI to monitor the layout and calculate the proper aspects.
-Our RR-CirKits SignalMan in NMRA Signal Aspect mode falls into this category.
+The Team Digital SHD2, Signalist SC1, and our RR-CirKits SignalMan in NMRA Signal Aspect mode fall into this category.